ScottLogic/Technology-Carbon-Standard/pages/projects/gwf/1-overview.md

 ## Context - why this project?

 At the beginning of 2024, Green Web Foundation (GWF) set a goal to estimate the carbon emissions of all the organisation's activities for the first time.
-The Given the GWF team's knowledge of estimating digital emissions, the team decided to split the project into two:
+Given the GWF team's knowledge of estimating digital emissions, the team decided to split the project into two:

 1. Emissions from their digital estate.
 2. Emissions arising from other business activities such as travel, office estate and other non-digital operational activities.